-Editor's note: As of Jan.
-17, Habibi Tasty now pops up at 1680 Kapiolani Boulevard, in front of 24-Hour Fitness.
+Editor's note: As of July 24, Habibi Tasty now pops up at 210 Kapuni St. and Kuhio Avenue.

 Do you remember Zanzibar, the nightclub in the former Waikiki Trade Center?
 Well, I don't, but I do remember Da Falafel King, a cart that posted outside until 4 a.m.
 They served up incredible falafel, sabich (eggplant and egg) and kebab pita sandwiches piled with pickles and tahini to passersby and clubgoers that needed a sobering meal before heading home.

 Da Falafel King's Waikiki cart was where I had my first falafel and it forever remains etched in my food memory.
 Sadly, the family left Hawaii in 2013.
 Kuhio may have cleaned up since then, but it remained devoid of Middle Eastern food until recently.

 Enter Habibi Tasty Middle Eastern Kitchen, a converted Ford Econoline van that parks near the corner of Kuhio Avenue and Kaiolu Street.
 Look for the bright lights and the "Macarena" playing on the stereo.
 Inside you'll find a woman named Susan taking orders, preparing cups of Turkish coffee and frying falafel while her partner, Moha Arekat, tends the kebabs and skewers of chicken roasting in the oven.

 The aromas of grilling meat draw a crowd of visitors and neighborhood residents walking their pups.
 Trust me, it's a scene.